-Each of Investment LP1 and GAR B is subject to U.S. federal income tax as a "foreign" corporation engaged in a U.S. trade or business, and each will have U.S. source income subject to U.S. federal income tax law.
+Each of Investment LP1 and GAR B is subject to U.S. federal income tax as a "foreign" corporation engaged in a U.S. trade or business, and each will have U.S. source income subject to U.S. federal income tax.
 The REIT also will have U.S. source income from interest paid on the Investment LP1 Notes.
 Additionally, U.S. state and local tax laws impact certain of the REIT subsidiaries.
 Each of Investment LP1 and GAR B plan to benefit from certain deductions under U.S. federal income tax rules in order to reduce its overall tax burden, including deduction of interest expense on the Investment LP1 Notes and other debt, but such deductions may be restricted depending upon a variety of factors.
-In particular, sweeping changes were made in U.S. federal tax law that may significantly affect the taxation of Investment LP1 and GAR B by Public law no. 115-97, "An Act to provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018" (more commonly known by the name of "The Tax Cuts and Jobs Act" or the "TCJA"), which was enacted into law on December 22, 2017.

-Under new Section 163(j) of the Code as enacted by the TCJA, the deduction for U.S. federal income tax purposes of the interest paid by either Investment LP1 or GAR B on its debt, including both the debt owing to the REIT and third party debt, potentially could be limited to 30% of such entity's "adjusted taxable income", which generally means earnings (including interest income) before interest, taxes, depreciation and amortization in 2018 - 2021, and before interest and taxes thereafter (2022 and beyond).
-Any disallowed interest expense under these provisions may be carried forward to future years.
-Lengthy and complex U.S. proposed Treasury regulations were issued in late 2018 concerning these new interest deductibility rules.
-On its 2018 U.S. Return of Partnership Income, Limited Partnership 2 elected, under Code section 163(j)(7)(B), as an "electing real property trade or business", to be excluded from the limitation on interest deductibility discussed above (in exchange for being subject to generally less favorable depreciation rules).
-This election generally applies to all future tax years, absent a change in Limited Partnership 2's business that would cause the election to terminate.
-Because Investment LP1 and GAR B only have business interest expense from an electing real property trade or business, Limited Partnership 2, the Section 163(j) limitation on interest deductibility does not currently apply to either Investment LP1 or GAR B.
+Under Code section 163(j), unless an exception applies, the deduction for U.S. federal income tax purposes of the interest paid by either Investment LP1 or GAR B on its debt, including both the debt owing to the REIT and third party debt, potentially could be limited to 30% (50% for tax years 2019 and 2020) of such entity's "adjusted taxable income", which generally means earnings before interest, taxes, depreciation and amortization for tax years 2018 through 2021, and before interest and taxes thereafter (for the 2022 tax year and beyond).
+Any disallowed interest expense under these provisions generally may be carried forward to future years.
+However, under Code section 163(j)(7)(B), an exception to these limitations can be elected for certain types of businesses, including an "electing real property trade or business".
+Elections have been made and are in effect to treat the trade or business conducted by Investment LP1 and GAR B through their subsidiary entities as an "electing real property trade or business" and, therefore, Investment LP1 and GAR B are excluded from the limitation on interest deductibility discussed above (in exchange for being subject to generally less favorable depreciation rules).
+These elections generally apply to all future tax years, absent a change in such real property trade or business that would cause the election(s) to terminate.

-Furthermore, other provisions and principles of U.S. federal tax law applicable to the U.S. federal tax treatment of debt could also apply that result in the IRS or a court determining that the Investment LP1 Notes or any related party debt of GAR B should be treated for U.S. federal income tax purposes as equity rather than debt, or that the interest rate on the Investment LP1 Notes or GAR B related party debt did not represent an arm's length rate.
+However, other provisions and principles of U.S. federal income tax law applicable to the U.S. federal tax treatment of debt could also apply that result in the IRS or a court determining that the Investment LP1 Notes or any related party debt of GAR B should be treated for U.S. federal income tax purposes as equity rather than debt, or that the interest rate on the Investment LP1 Notes or GAR B related party debt did not represent an arm's length rate.
 If, for any of the aforementioned reasons, a redetermination were made of the interest deductibility, in whole or part, of the payments made on related party or third party debt of either Investment LP1 or GAR B, then some or all of the interest on such debt may not be deductible for U.S. federal income tax purposes, and/or some or all of the payments on the Investment LP1 Notes or GAR B related party debt may be characterized as equity distributions subject to U.S. federal withholding tax.
 Any of these results could increase the U.S. federal income tax liability of Investment LP1 or GAR B. Such an increase in either entity's U.S. tax liability could adversely affect Investment LP1's or GAR B's ability to make payments on its obligations and the REIT's ability to make distributions on its Units.